donbright/earcutr/README.md

 This Rust code appears to be about 20-40% slower than the C++ version of Earcut for tiny shapes.
 However with bigger shapes, it is either within the error margin, or maybe a bit faster.

+#### Method for comparing Earcut C++ / Earcutr Rust

+Mapbox has a C++ port of earcut.hpp, with a built in benchmarker, measured in 'ops per second'.
+It also compares against a c++ version of libtess.
+However by default it builds without optimization, which hampers comparison.
+We can fix this.
+Editing the .hpp CMakeLists.txt file for the C compiler flags lets us turn on optimization,

+    add_compile_options("-g" "-O2" ....

+Now, Rust bench measures in nanoseconds per iteration.
+C++ Earcut measures in iterations per second.
+To convert:
+18 ops in 1 second, is
+18 iterations in 1,000,000,000 nanoseconds.
+1,000,000,000 / 18 -> 55,555,555 nanoseconds/iteration
+This way, a conversion can be done.

 #### Profiling